intel-analytics/BigDL-2.x/docs/docs/models/recommendation/programming-guide.md

 * `continuousCols`: Data of *continuousCols* will be treated as continuous values for the deep model.
 * `label`: The name of the 'label' column.
 String.
 Default is "label".

+__Remark:__

-__Remark:__ Fields that involve `Cols` should be an array of String (Scala) or a list of String (Python) indicating the name of the columns in the data.
+Fields that involve `Cols` should be an array of String (Scala) or a list of String (Python) indicating the name of the columns in the data.

 Fields that involve `Dims` should be an array of integers (Scala) or a list of integers (Python) indicating the dimensions of the corresponding columns.

-If any field not specified, it will by default to be an empty array (Scala) or an empty list (Python).
+If any field is not specified, it will by default to be an empty array (Scala) or an empty list (Python).

 **Scala**